emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 - these categories were decided by the research group
 - becuase it is text, we need to set the order of the categories manually

+Create a new query and make a table with 2 coloumns, first coloumn called 'Bins' with the same categories as the column 'Income' that we just created, and second column 'Height Order' ranging from 1-15
+> Home -> Transform Data -> Enter Data
+SCREENSHOT?